 It’s no secret that the choices we make can affect our heart.
 This includes diet, physical activity, smoking and sleep patterns.
-According to the American Heart Association, one in three adults has heart disease.
-Additionally, 103 million Americans have high blood pressure, which increases their risk of a heart attack or stroke.
+Heart disease is the leading cause of death, according to the American Heart Association.
+Additionally, nearly 47% of American adults have high blood pressure, which increases their risk of a heart attack or stroke.

-To help you prevent heart disease, UC Davis Health registered dietitian Margie Junker, who specializes in cardiovascular nutrition, has some suggestions.
+To help you prevent heart disease, UC Davis Health registered dietitian Margaret Junker, who specializes in cardiovascular nutrition, has some suggestions.

 Here are seven things she likes to eat — and tips for what to avoid — for a healthy heart.
-(These points coincide with the 2021 American Heart Association scientific statement on dietary guidance to improve cardiovascular health.)
+(These points coincide with the 2025-2030 Dietary Guidelines for Americans.)

-Read more from UC Davis Health: 5 ways to keep your heart healthy and happy
+Read about 5 ways to keep your heart healthy and happy

 1. Get plenty of fruits and vegetables.